OGGM/oggm.github.io/research.md

 header-img: "img/backgrounds/members.jpg"
 ---

+{% assign projects = site.data.projects | sort:"dates" | reverse %}

-Below is a non-exhaustive list of past and current research projects where OGGM is used.
+Below is a non-exhaustive list of past and current research projects where OGGM is used (we count {{projects | size}}).
 We are not aware of all of them!
 [Click here](https://github.com/OGGM/oggm.github.io/issues/248){:target="_blank"} if you’d like to add your own.

-{% assign projects = site.data.projects | sort:"dates" | reverse %}

 <ul style="list-style-type: none;">
-{% for project in projects %}
+{% for project in projects -%}
 {% if project.visible %}
   <li style="display: inline-block;">
 	<strong>{{ project.dates }}: {{ project.title }} </strong>